What is an official?

 STEP 3: Print out the Swim Alberta Officials Certification Card, which can be found under “Resources” on the Swim Alberta website.

 STEP 4: Take your certification card with you to get signed by the referee for your first 2-3 sessions in each new role.

 STEP 5: Once you’ve collected these signatures, scan or photograph the certification card and email it to email@example.com to have these recorded.
 At that point, you’ll be considered certified for that role, receive related certification points (refer to attached policy), and be able to move up the ladder to higher officiating levels in the future.

 STEP 6: Save the following dates on your calendar and stay tuned for job sign up alerts!

-If you have any follow-up questions or are interested in training to run the swim meet office, please email Sarah at firstname.lastname@example.org .
+If you have any follow-up questions or are interested in training to run the swim meet office, please email Susan at firstname.lastname@example.org .

 OSC Officials Coordinator

 There are two options for Officials Training.
 In-person learning, or e-learning.
 Due to COVID, many in-person clinics have been switched to virtual clinics.
 Not all courses are offered via e-learning.